Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide34.png' alt='  ' title='Slide: 34' border='1'  width='85%%'/>

-This page shows some screenshots of an internal-only application at UTS which gives academic staff access to successful research grant proposals – the data are stored in the same kind of Arkisto standards-based storage stack as we have presented here – with an interface that is tuned for this use case, with some custom access control to make sure that staff are _very_ aware that these are sensitive and confidential documents.
+This page shows some screenshots of an internal-only application at UTS which gives academic staff access to successful research grant proposals – the data are stored in the same kind of {{< glossary_link display="Arkisto" id="arkisto" >}} standards-based storage stack as we have presented here – with an interface that is tuned for this use case, with some custom access control to make sure that staff are _very_ aware that these are sensitive and confidential documents.

 </section>